TrshPuppy/obsidian-notes/computers/linux/cli-cheat-sheet.md

 - Jumping to a line number: `^_`
 - Finding out the current line number: `^C`

-### Vim
-#vim
+Vim and Vi are other similar CLI text editors.

 ## Transferring files
 ### wget
 Allows you to download files from the web using [HTTP](/networking/protocols/HTTP.md).
-Just need to supply #wget with the address of the resource.
+Just need to supply `wget` with the address of the resource.
 ```bash
 wget https://assets.tryhackme.com/additional/linux-fundamentals/part3/myfile.txt
 ```